-So you want to record your Ubuntu desktop, but you don’t know which desktop screen recorder to use?
+Do you want to record your Ubuntu desktop, but you don’t know which desktop screen recorder tool to use?
 Well, have you considered not using one at all?
-Don’t look at me strangely: I promise this […]
+Don’t look at me strangely: I promise […]

 Unfortunately in Linux, certainly Ubuntu, the default GUI file search is not the most useful way to find files.
 With just a small amount of patience you can find files quickly and easily using the command […]

 Want to know exactly when you last booted your Ubuntu machine, or how long it’s been since you last did?
 Probably not —but I’m going to show you how anyway.
 Detailed boot information can be useful when […]